Composition and Music ProductionThe study

 Year 2

 In the second year, you maintain your broad perspective, while you already start to zoom in a bit more on your own position within the professional field.
-You do this by selecting two of the seven focus areas of the course, one in each period.
+You do this by selecting two of the seven focus areas of the programme, one in each period.
 Each period consists of projects, work groups and theory classes.
 Both the theoretical and practical lessons are meant to teach you how to make creative works in your own personal way.

 Year 3